so-called-dinesh/ecommerce/README.md

 mvn test
 ```

-> **Note:** the context-load test boots the full application, so it needs PostgreSQL reachable with the environment variables configured.
-See the [Roadmap](#roadmap--suggested-improvements) for planned service/controller-level test coverage.
+> The context-load test needs PostgreSQL reachable with the environment variables configured.

 ---